Danny7865/Independent-Project/README.md

 3. **Log Directory**: Create `logs/` directory before first run
 4. **Memory Configuration**: Adjust JVM parameters based on data size
 5. **Floating-Point Precision**: Uses tolerance value for comparisons

-## 📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.